groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 ![](/assets/rhode_factory_closeup_2.jpeg)

-There they are, "S**v**nthetic" and "Ethylhex**v**l," just like my Package C from Sephora.
-Authentic Rhode packages do have typos in their ingredient lists.
+There they are, "S**v**nthetic" and "Ethylhex**v**l," just like my Package C from Sephora.  **Authentic Rhode packages do have typos in their ingredient lists.**

-I reached out to Rhode for a final confirmation, and I haven't yet heard back from them.
-But I think the take-home message is clear: *errors in chemical names in ingredient lists, while strongly associated with counterfeit products, can also appear in authentic products.*  A typo on a package unfortunately isn't proof that the product is fake.
+I reached out to Rhode for a final confirmation, and I haven't heard back from them yet.
+But I think the take-home message is clear: **errors in chemical names in ingredient lists, while strongly associated with counterfeit products, can also appear in authentic products.**  A typo on a package unfortunately isn't proof that the product is fake.

 <br>